While EUS is generally safe, like any medical procedure, it does carry some risks. These include:

 Most patients recover fully within 24 hours and can resume their normal activities.

 You should avoid driving for the remainder of the day due to sedation.
-Otherwise, you can typically return to your regular routine the following day.
+Otherwise, you can typically return to your routine the following day.

 Yes, EUS is considered safe, with a low risk of complications.
 Some mild side effects, like a sore throat or slight bloating, may occur but usually resolve quickly.

-© 2024 GI Partners of Illinois, LLC
+© 2025 GI Partners of Illinois, LLC